Yash0605/DSA/Practice/Trees/Insert into a Binary Search Tree/readme.md

 If the val is greater than the current node value, we will start checking in right child else check in left child.

 Finally when we reach a null value this means we have reached the leaf node and based on the above logic we would already either be on left or right as per the requirement, thus we will add the new Treenode here.

+`Prac 2`

+Knew that we need to insert new node when we encounter a none node but did not knew how to traverse so that we know whether to add the node in left or right subtree.
+Basic DFS used => divide into subproblem and update accordingly If lesser then root => go to left subtree => when not root condition hit we can simply return the new Node without worrying about where the node will be added as this will be tracked based on our assignment to root.left or root.right